oresttokovenko/RetailFlow/README.md

 # create AWS services with Terraform and AWS ECS
-make tf-init # only needed on your first terraform run (or if you add new providers) make infra-up # type in yes after verifying the changes TF will make
+make tf-init # only needed on your first terraform run (or if you add new providers) make infra-up-cloud # type in yes after verifying the changes TF will make

 # Wait until the ECS is initialized, you can check this via your AWS UI
 # See "Status Check" on the EC2 console, it should be "2/2 checks passed" before proceeding